r-lib/usethis/principles.md

   * Related to Git/GitHub.
 In which case an early hard requirement for git repo is justified.
   * Not related to Git/Github.
-In which case Git checks like `check_uncommitted_changes()` have to either, themselves, operate gracefully if not in a git repo or be inside a conditional check for Git-repo-hood.
+In which case Git checks like `check_no_uncommitted_changes()` have to either, themselves, operate gracefully if not in a git repo or be inside a conditional check for Git-repo-hood.

-Functions that might make a commit should use `check_uncommitted_changes()` in the initial sanity-checking block to encourage starting in a clean state, i.e. with no uncommitted or untracked files.
+Functions that might make a commit should use `check_no_uncommitted_changes()` in the initial sanity-checking block to encourage starting in a clean state, i.e. with no uncommitted files or, if `untracked = TRUE` is specified, also with no untracked files.

 To be determined: when do we check if active project is a git repo?
 And how, i.e. implicitly by calling `git_repo()` or explicitly by calling `check_uses_git()`?